Getting started with Dokkimi: your first test in 5 minutes

 3. Seed any databases.

-4. Wait for readiness checks to pass.
+5. Wait for readiness checks to pass.

-6. Report results and tear everything down.
+7. Report results, diff screenshots against baselines, and tear everything down.

 You’ll see real-time output as each step executes and assertions pass or fail.